 Better rail journeys across the north of England are coming – we're upgrading this key route, paving the way for more reliable journeys with more space for passengers

-We are upgrading the railway between Preston and Blackpool as part of a £1bn+ investment in the north to deliver cleaner, quieter and more reliable journeys by May 2018.
+We are upgrading the railway between Preston and Blackpool as part of a multi-billion pound investment in the north to deliver cleaner, quieter and more reliable journeys in 2018.

 The 17 mile route between Preston and Blackpool North will be fully electrified paving the way for better trains with more seats.
 We’re also improving the track layout and modernising signalling equipment to reduce delays and improve performance.